 -

-Retaining the region’s often-underutilized immigrant workforce talent can be a challenge for are employers and service professionals.
+Retaining the region’s often-underutilized immigrant workforce talent can be a challenge for employers and service professionals.
 Next month’s Maximize Economic Potential Summit will connect immigrant workers with employers

 -